G-Polyverse-Jack/ZDoom-Launcher/FULL_USER_GUIDE.md

 Wonder what is the current ZDoom Launcher version you're using?
 Just type and enter "V".

 ### d) OTHER OPTIONS
-You can open the profile manager tool if you selectthe "Change profile" option.
+You can open the profile manager tool if you select the "Change profile" option.
 "Help" option displays you some basic instructions on how to use ZDoom Launcher and you can quit it by entering "5".